fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Senior Software Engineer

-  Ken Mickles is our Senior Software Engineer.
-He is a polyglot programmer who ran his own small development studio for 4 years.
+  Ken Mickles is a polyglot programmer who ran his own small development studio for 4 years.
 Prior to that he founded a travel and social networking start-up that was acquired by TripAdvisor and taught programming at a local college.

 ---